sameerank/MuchAdoAboutMeeting/README.md

 ## Minimum Viable Product

-MuchAdoAboutMeeting is a web application inspired by meetup.com built using Ruby on Rails and React.js.
+MuchAdoAboutMeeting is a web application inspired by Meetup (meetup.com) built using Ruby on Rails and React.js.
 MuchAdoAboutMeeting allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your